falcaopetri/st-larm/README.md

 - `stlarm`: Contains all code related to ST-LARM.
 This includes data manipulation, ontology processing, and result analysis utilities.
 - `experiments`: Pipeline execution, data generated, and analyses.
 - `amie`: AMIE 3 code + our modifications.
-During the blind review, we make available only the jar executable.
+For simplicity, we make available in this repo only the executable file.
+If you need to check the code, use the `icmla2020` branch at [falcaopetri#amie](https://github.com/falcaopetri/amie/tree/icmla2020).
 - `trajminer`: Auxiliary library for trajectory data manipulation.
 - `ontology-visualization`: Auxiliary library for graphviz-based ontology visualization.